Bazmundi/opensprinklette/README.md

 ```

 # PROTOYPING base boards!
-I am prototyping a base boards for the Wemos D1 R2 "UNO" and Wemos D1 MINI.
+I am prototyping base boards for the Wemos D1 R2 "UNO" and Wemos D1 MINI.
 Why?
 Well you will need convert the 24VAC to 3.3VDC, 5VDC or 9VDC.

+There will also be a vanilla 24VAC to 3.3/5/9VDC board without headers for Wemos boards.

 Not to mention you need handle the spikes on the 24VAC when the sprinkler solenoids close/open.
 Still some debugging of the hardware ongoing.
 Boards will come out on OSH Park once problems resolved.